yating3/fast-robots/Lab3/lab3.md

 ### Measurement Speed

-I wrote code that continuously prints the time (seperated by spaces) and checks if data is avaialable.
+I wrote code that continuously prints the time (seperated by spaces) and checks if data is available.
 It prints the sensor data when it's ready.

 Loop for collecting and printing data: